isomerpages/edb-ostln/_resources/Space Technology Development Programme (STDP).md

 Projects supported by the STDP include:

-• Very low Earth orbit (VLEO) satellite technologies that would allow satellites to operate in orbits closer to Earth and deliver differentiated capabilities.
+• Very low earth orbit (VLEO) satellite technologies that would allow satellites to operate in orbits closer to earth and deliver differentiated capabilities.

 • Quantum key distribution (QKD) satellite solutions that would